 Helps to Manage Uncomfortable Feelings

 There's a good reason the saying "this too shall pass" has survived over the years.
 A model of the mind that includes multiple self-states is useful because it reminds us that self-states are fluid and therefore will pass.
-I will often suggest that the next time someone has an urge to act out with drugs or sex, to observe how long the urge state lasts without having to turn to their usual vice.
-One of the simplest and hardest concepts to grasp in successfully gaining control over addictive behavior is the idea that uncomfortable feelings will pass!
+I will often suggest that the next time someone has an urge to make an impulsive decision or take a rash action, to observe how long the urge state lasts without giving into their sudden emotional trigger.
+One of the simplest and hardest concepts to grasp in successfully changing fixed patterns of behavior is the idea that uncomfortable feelings will pass!